SeaQL/seaql.github.io/Blog/blog/2025-02-22-introducing-sea-orm-pro.md

 + Database: MySQL / PostgreSQL / SQLite / SQL Server*
 + Language: Rust

+*SQL Server support via [SeaORM X](https://www.sea-ql.org/SeaORM-X/)

 ## Features

 SeaORM Pro can be used alongside with your existing Rust backend.
 It does not interfere with your active application in any way.
-In fact, you can easily create a SeaORM Pro admin panel to your operating SeaORM applications that you have already built.
+In fact, you can easily create a SeaORM Pro admin panel for your operating SeaORM applications that you have already built.

 + [Getting Started with Loco](https://www.sea-ql.org/sea-orm-pro/docs/install-and-config/getting-started-loco/)
 + [Getting Started with Axum](https://www.sea-ql.org/sea-orm-pro/docs/install-and-config/getting-started-axum/)

 ### Customizable UI

-Customize the UI easily with a simple, elegant TOML syntax.
+Customize the UI easily with the simple, elegant TOML syntax.
 You have full control over the style and the layout of admin panel:

 + [Theme Config](https://www.sea-ql.org/sea-orm-pro/docs/site-config/theme/): customize site' title, logo, banner and menu item settings
 + [Dashboard Config](https://www.sea-ql.org/sea-orm-pro/docs/site-config/dashboard/): customize dashboard' info cards and charts settings